anolson/git_diff/README.md

 # GitDiff

-A Ruby library for parse diffs generated with `git diff`
+A Ruby library for parsing diffs generated with `git diff`

 ## Installation